swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

   mutating func append(
     _ value: UInt16,
     as type: UInt16.Type,
-    endianness: ByteOrder
+    _ byteOrder: ByteOrder
   )
 }
 ```

-These functions do not have a default value for their `endianness` argument, as the existing generic `MutableSpan.storeBytes(of:toByteOffset:as:)` and `OutputRawSpan.append(_:as:)` functions use the native endianness, addressing this need.
+These functions do not have a default value for their `byteOrder` parameter, as the existing generic `MutableSpan.storeBytes(of:toByteOffset:as:)` and `OutputRawSpan.append(_:as:)` functions use the native byte order, and address this need.

 These concrete implementations will support `UInt16`, `Int16`, `UInt32`, `Int32`, `UInt64`, `Int64`, `UInt`, `Int`, `Float32` (aka `Float`) and `Float64` (aka `Double`).
 On platforms that support them, `Float16`, `Float80`, `UInt128`, and `Int128`  values will also be supported.
 These are not atomic operations.